 Instruction for Applying and Contact

-Prospective PhD Students : Please apply here .
-The deadline is December 15 for Fall admissions and August 31 for Spring admissions.
-In your application, please mention my name as an advisor you are interested in working with (otherwise I may miss your application materials).
+In your application form, please mention my name as a potential advisor (otherwise I may miss your application material).
 You are more than welcome to send me an email with your CV and relevant research experience.
 The admission requirements on GPA, GRE, and TOEFL/IELTS are flexible if you have a strong background.

 Requirements and Advice